defifuture/erc20-batched-meta-transactions/README.md

 ## Security Considerations

+Here is a list of potential security issues and how are they addressed in this EIP.

 ### Forging a meta transaction

-The solution against a relayer forging a meta transaction is for user to sign the meta transaction with their own private key.
+The solution against a relayer forging a meta transaction is for a user to sign the meta transaction with their own private key.

 The `processMetaBatch()` function then verifies the signature using `ecrecover()`.